 🚧 Don’t ever slam on the front brakes.
 You will flip and likely get injured.
 This is perhaps what may have caused the two separate accidents early in biking Death Road Bolivia.
 If you need to stop suddenly, use the back brake while also applying moderate pressure to the front brake.

 👂 Pay attention and listen to your guides.
 They will fill you with all the knowledge you need to know to keep safe and survive Death Road.
-If you’re unsure of anything, don’t hesitate to ask.
+If you’re unsure of anything, don’t hesitate to ask them.

 🤳 Don’t take Death Road selfies.
 Concentrate on biking.
 Your guides will take photos for you.
 If you insist on documenting the trip yourself, have a GoPro with a helmet mount, head strap, or handlebar mount.
 Don’t try to record or take pictures with your hands.

 😏 Don’t become overly confident.
-Particularly during the third and final section, it’s easy to get overly comfortable, go fast, and let your guard down.
-Don’t.
+Particularly during the third and final section, it’s easy to get overly comfortable, go fast, and let your guard down on what may seem like an easier section.
+Don’t become complacent.
 This is still “Death Road” after all.
 Continue using extreme caution and keep alert throughout the entire experience.

 **Legal Disclaimer** While these Death Road tips are meant to aid in keeping you safe, Roaming Around the World takes no responsibility for any Death Road Bolivia accidents sustained while mountain biking Death Road.
 Know that this adventure does have significant risks involved that you must personally judge on your own and accept the risks involved.

-We hope this Death Road Bolivia review of Barracuda Biking, the video, and the travel tips we’ve left here have all been helpful to plan your own crazy adventure while in La Paz.
+We hope this Death Road Bolivia review of Barracuda Biking, the video, and the travel tips we’ve left here have all been helpful to plan your own crazy adventure while visiting La Paz.

 Is mountain biking Death Road Bolivia on your bucket list?
 Or is this way too daring?
-We’d love to know, so please drop us a comment below.
+We’d love to know, so please drop us a comment.
 Or let us know if you have any questions about this crazy adventure in the world!